 Test Types and Tips Student Success strategies for answering different types of test questions.

 There are many types of tests: multiple choice, true or false, short answer, problem solving, and essay.
 How do you approach each one?
 Most students go in with no strategy, just hope – hope that they've studied enough to know the right answers.
 That can work.
-But what if, studying aside, there were a special way to approach each type of test that would increase your odds of success?
+But what if, studying aside, there is a special way to approach each type of test that would increase your odds of success?
 There is!

 In this guide, we will show you how to take on every type of test.
 You may not need all of these tips now, but keep them in your toolbelt for later.
 Let's jump in!